 Even drinking a small amount of alcohol can start to have an effect on your mind and body as everyone reacts differently to alcohol.
 The effects depend on things such as how tall you are, how much you weigh and what you've had to eat.

 Young people are most at risk from alcohol as young bodies and brains are still developing.
 Drinking can stop you thinking clearly, which means you may do things that you would not normally do.
 It affects your co-ordination, so that even simple things, like crossing the road, may be riskier.
-Find out more about the effects of drinking alcohol on The Site.
+Find out more about the effects of drinking alcohol on The Mix.

 Know your limits!